IRS-PM/IRS-PM-2020-11-01-IS02FT-GRP2-E-Diagnostics/README.md

 * Run the main.py in folder "E-Diagnostics".

-* Run the project on http://127.0.0.1:2020/ in Browser to reach the index page.
+* Run the project on http://127.0.0.1:2020/ in Browser (only supported by Chrome, Firefox, Opera) to reach the index page.

 ![image](https://github.com/Jingxuaw/IRS-Project-Your-E-Diagnostics/blob/master/e-diagnostic.png)